-Deciding to have plastic surgery is a deeply personal decision.
-At my Idaho Falls plastic surgery center, I try to get an understanding of my clients’ needs and wishes to determine why they are choosing to change their appearance.
-As a surgeon, it’s my job to identify people who are good candidates for plastic surgery and those who are not.
+Deciding to have cosmetic plastic surgery is a deeply personal decision.
+When I meet with patients, I try to get an understanding of their needs and wishes to determine why they are choosing to change their appearance.
+As a plastic surgeon, it’s my job to identify whether or not someone is a good candidate for plastic surgery.
 And those who are not good candidates usually want plastic surgery for the wrong reasons.

 And what, you may ask, are the “wrong” reasons?
 Let’s take a closer look at a few celebrity examples.

 Choosing plastic surgery to look Photoshopped or unnatural usually results in dissatisfaction.
 Celebrity Kylie Jenner is an example.
 Kylie made headlines when she decided to remove her overly-done lip fillers.
 The decision created a stir among fans and followers who wondered why she wanted to go natural and if big lips were “out.”

 The truth is, Kylie had lip fillers for the wrong reasons.
 Instead of using dermal fillers to restore lost volume or to enhance her natural lips, she wanted to achieve what I call a “plastic look.”
 While this may have helped her make-up line sell more lip products, the look was not flattering or natural, and ultimately, she realized she wasn’t happy with the “duck lip” look any longer.

 Fixing Imagined Flaws

 It’s not unreasonable to want to change something about your appearance to feel more confident.
 In fact, that’s a perfectly normal and healthy reason to choose plastic surgery.
 But choosing to have plastic surgery for self-improvement is much different than choosing to have plastic surgery because you feel as though you need to be “fixed.”
 The latter can get into the unhealthy territory – as it did for the Human Ken Doll.